Guarding our Treasures:

 On November 10, 1939, Director Paul Gardner of the Nelson-Atkins received a telegram from the Hoogendijk art dealers in Amsterdam: “The Dutch collector Birnbaum considers shipping his pictures to America and I pleaded loan to your museum….
 About 15 pictures of small size and extremely fine….
 Highly recommend you this opportunity.”
 This was the first of many telegrams and letters to the Nelson-Atkins from collectors and museums searching for a place to keep their art safe during the war.
 It is unclear why Birnbaum chose the Nelson-Atkins as a safe haven, but it may have been the result of his association with Harold Woodbury Parsons, an adviser on European art for the museum who had visited Birnbaum’s collection in 1934.

-After a delay of more than one year, during which Birnbaum emigrated from London to the United States, eight paintings arrived at the Nelson-Atkins in July 1940.
+After a delay of eight months, during which Birnbaum emigrated from London to the United States, eight paintings arrived at the Nelson-Atkins in July 1940.
 This superb group included works by Rembrandt (Dutch, 1606–1669), Giovanni Battista Tiepolo (Italian, 1696–1770) and Portrait of Susanne Fourment by Peter Paul Rubens (Flemish, 1577–1640).